tjd1234/cmpt120fall2022/lectures/lecture21/lecture21notes.md

 Python strings come with a number of built-in **methods** that do various useful things.
 Here are examples of a few of them.
-It's important to keep in mind that none of these methods actually change the string they are operating on (because strings are immutable in Python), and instead they are making
+It's important to keep in mind that none of these methods actually change the string they are operating on (because strings are immutable in Python), and instead they make copies:
-copies:

 ```
 >>> s = 'IBM is Big Blue'